Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 | Bus 63  | 	12987.28             | Remove Entirely   | MRT East-West Line               |
 | Bus 2  | 	12440.27            | Remove Segment   | MRT East-West Line               |

 Bus 67 has a significant overlap with the Downtown Line.
 For efficiency, we recommend removing a segment of this route, as it’s well-covered by both MRT and Bus 170.
 Bus 36, although it has some overlap, is essential to retain as it provides direct access to the airport, a critical route for travelers.
 Bus 63 shows considerable overlap with the East-West Line and multiple buses, and due to ample alternative coverage, we recommend removing it entirely to streamline the network.
+(UPDATE FOR BUS 2)

 ### 4.2 Discussion